-- Class I, which consists of Mr. Beals, Ms. Tan and one vacancy, whose terms will expire at our first annual meeting of stockholders to be held after the Business Combination; - Class II, which consists of Mr. Aquila, Mses.
+- Class I, which consists of Messrs.
+Beals and Bay and Ms. Tan, whose terms will expire at our first annual meeting of stockholders to be held after the Business Combination; - Class II, which consists of Mr. Aquila, Mses.
 Gonzalez and Freeman, whose terms will expire at our second annual meeting of stockholders to be held after the Business Combination; and - Class III, which consists of Messrs.
 Francis, Gordon, and Hartfield, whose terms will expire at our third annual meeting of stockholders to be held after the Business Combination.